kbroman/dataorg/pages/rectangle.md

 rectangles, but then maybe spreadsheets are not the best format for them, as spreadsheets seem inherently rectangular.

-The data files that I receive are ususally not in rectangular form.
+The data files that I receive are usually not in rectangular form.
 More often, there seem to be bits of data sprinkled about.
 Like this: